Sacroiliac joint syndrome treatment. Arthrosis of the sacroiliac joints symptoms. Adhesions due to inflammation of the internal genital organs

 • drug therapy (NSAIDs, analgesics, hormones)

-Ancient Chinese medicine claims that twelve meridians pass through the human body, and there are 360 active points on its surface, through which the “qi” energy flows ().
+Ancient Chinese medicine claims that twelve meridians pass through the human body, and on its surface there are 360 active points through which the energy “qi” () flows.

 Coccyx fracture symptoms and treatment